Facebook X Instagram Youtube Pinterest TikTok

 Chamberlin Hotel (Hampton, Virginia)

-The Chamberlin Hotel of today is actually the fourth in a series of resort hotels built to cater to the visitors of Fort Monroe.
+The Chamberlin Hotel, one of the most opulent resorts of the Roaring Twenties, is now considered one of the most intriguing haunted hotels in Virginia.
+It is actually the fourth in a series of resort hotels built to cater to the visitors of Fort Monroe.
 It replaced a hotel which burned down in 1920.

 Fort Monroe, named after our fifth president, was made in 1609, with further fortifications added after the War of 1812.
 Its purpose was to protect Hampton Roads and the Chesapeake Bay from naval attacks.